umairayub38/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

 # Overview

-The TRE GPU Service (TRE GPU Service) provides access to a range of Nvidia GPUs.
+The TRE GPU Service (Trusted Research Environment GPU Service) provides access to a range of Nvidia GPUs.
 The TRE GPU Service is built upon [Kubernetes](https://kubernetes.io).

 As of May 2025, the TRE GPU Service offers full Nvidia A100 40GB GPUs only.
 There are no MIG (Multi-instance GPU) configurations available.